SIMION® Industry standard charged particle optics simulation software.

 Mu Metals (High Permeability)

-Mu metals (i.e. high permeability) can be well handled in SIMION.
+Mu metals (i.e. metals with high Permeability \mu) are often used for magnetic shielding.
+Mu metals can be handled in SIMION.
 See the discussion in Floating Conductor and the user group posts linked from that page.
-The approach for doing Mu metals is similar as noted in the user group posts.
+The approach for doing mu metals is similar as noted in the user group posts.

 See Also